 SIEL recognises that training our staff is fundamental to raising awareness of the issues around modern slavery and identifying and managing risks, including how staff should report concerns.
-SIEL is developing a training programme on modern slavery risks (in our business and/or supply chains) which will be provided at regular intervals (no less than every three years).
-Additionally, SIEL's Compliance Induction e-learning module for all new joiners will include a section on the Modern Slavery Act and the relevant employee responsibilities associated with the Act: it is a mandatory requirement for existing SIEL employees to complete the Compliance Induction e-learning module as part of their annual Compliance training programme.
+SIEL has implemented a training programme on modern slavery risks (in our business and/or supply chains) which will be provided at regular intervals (no less than every three years) and this is co-ordinated by SIEL's HR function.